kobibar/OpenAI.recipe.old/OpenAI.recipe.md

 # This parameter defines the polling frequency of default session in seconds, from 10 to 60
 dashboard_interval = 300

-# minimal possible interval for monitoring session  should be exposed to GUI (under site).
-GUI will not allow put value that lower than this.
-# Server will check monitoring session and replace lower values by this.(in seconds, from 1 to 10)
-minimal_collection_interval = 300

-# default interval for monitoring session  should be exposed to GUI (under site).
-The value will appear in Monitoring session dialog.
-#  (in seconds, from 3 to 15)
-default_collection_interval = 300

 # interval for checking fabric non-optimal links
 non_opt_links_check_interval = 10800

-# time interval that port did not get accounting info and should be reset
-ibpm_counters_reset_interval = 3000

 # set optional Site name to be shown in event sent to syslog
 site_name = <set meaningful site-name>